-- ✓ If the clinical documentation does not support the medical necessity of a hernia repair, hernia repair codes will be denied. - ✓ All associated services including but not limited to preoperative testing, anesthesia services, facility charges and physician fees, performed in conjunction with non-covered procedures including non-medically necessary hernia repair, will be denied. - ✓ When a medically necessary hernia repair is performed concurrently with a non-covered procedure only services associated with the medically necessary hernia repair and not the non-covered procedure will be reimbursed. - ✓ Exclusions can apply under the group or member benefit plan or provider contract. - ✓ If appropriate coding and billing guidelines are not followed, the plan reserves the right to audit a claim and request supporting documentation that may result in a denial or reassigned payment rate.
+- ✓ If the clinical documentation does not support the medical necessity of a hernia repair, hernia repair codes will be denied. - ✓ All associated services including but not limited to preoperative testing, anesthesia services, facility charges, physician fees performed in conjunction with non-covered procedures including non-medically necessary hernia repair will be denied. - Exclusions can apply under the group or member benefit plan or provider contract. - ✓ The plan reserves the right to request supporting documentation if claim(s) do not adhere to coding and billing which may result in a denial or reassigned payment rate.